-Verdi and Naples censor, Caricature by Delfico La Scala's impresario, Bartolomeo Merelli, convinced him to write another opera for the Milan opera house, and in 1842 at the age of 28, he wrote Nabucco, a bold new opera about the fall of Jerusalem in 587 BCE.
+Verdi and Naples censor, Caricature by Delfico La Scala's impresario, Bartolomeo Merelli, convinced him to write another opera for the Milan opera house, and in 1842 at the age of 28, he wrote Nabucco, a bold new opera about the fall of Jerusalem in 587 B.C.E.
 The opera's moving chorus, "Va, pensiero", became a rallying cry for Italy's struggle for independence.
 From this point on, Verdi held a prominent reputation in Italy's operatic theater scene and, later, in the country's political scene.
 He was skilled in creating melodies for theatrical effect, and his forward thinking propelled him away from the standard Italian opera format.
-During the next three decades, Verdi continued to garner success and fame, with Rigoletto (1851), II Trovatore (1853), La traviata (1853), Don Carlos (1867), and Aida (1871).
+During the next three decades, Verdi continued to garner success and fame, with Rigoletto (1851), Il Trovatore (1853), La traviata (1853), Don Carlos (1867), and Aida (1871).
 In 1874, Verdi completed his Messa da Requiem and retired soon after.
-Francesco Maria Piave (1810-1876) An Italian opera librettist, journalist, and translator, Piave worked with the most significant composers of his day, though he is best known for his longstanding association with Verdi, with whom he collaborated on ten operas.
+Francesco Maria Piave (1810 - 1876) An Italian opera librettist, journalist, and translator, Piave worked with the most significant composers of his day, though he is best known for his long-standing association with Verdi, with whom he collaborated on ten operas.
 Born in Murano, Piave studied to be a priest, but left the church and became a proofreader.
 In Rome and Venice, he mingled with other librettists and worked with Verdi on Ernani in 1844.

 Piave also worked as a poet and as a stage director for La Fenice in Venice and at La Scala in Milan.
 Though a mediocre stage director, he was more tactful than Verdi and was able to help him in negotiations with censors and opera companies.
 Despite their personality differences, Piave and Verdi were life-long friends.
 When Piave suffered a stroke that left him paralyzed and unable to speak, Verdi helped to support his family and paid for his funeral nine years later.
 The Lady of the Camellias The girl who became La dame aux camélias came from Lower Normandy, the daughter of a tinker and a maid.
-At the age of fourteen, her father regularly left her with a bachelor in his seventies over the weekends, who gave her 20 francs each time.
-Later, she found work in a factory, at a laundry, and then took up prostitution.
+At the age of fourteen, her father left her with a bachelor in his seventies; upon escape, she found work in a factory, at a laundry, and then took up prostitution.
 Marie wrote that she sold herself in order to get the luxury that she craved and because no one had responded to her love.
-She transformed herself from a lowly grisette, to a more businesslike lorette, and then to the top of the professional ladder as a courtesan-an elegant, cultivated entertainer of wealthy gentlemen and nobility.
+She transformed herself from a lowly grisette, to a more businesslike lorette, and then to the top of the